UltraEngine/tableplusplus/README.md

 Usage in Lua is identical to Lua tables, with the following exceptions:
 - C++ tables are created with the ctable() function instead of {}.
-- The only values that can be insert into C++ tables are booleans, numbers, strings, nil, and other C++ tables.
+- The only values that can be inserted into C++ tables are booleans, numbers, strings, nil, and other C++ tables.